 The fourth in the Farm to ECE Mini Webinar Series covers the basics of purchasing directly from a farmer for early childhood program.
 It also covers the process of working with farmers including how to find farmers and strategies for successful relationships.

-The fifth webinar in the series cover the basics of working with a food hub, which is a business or organization that aggregates and distributes local food.
+The fifth webinar in the series covers the basics of working with a food hub, which is a business or organization that aggregates and distributes local food.
 This webinar includes how to find a food hub and the benefits for early childhood programs of sourcing local through a food hub.

 The sixth webinar in the series covers the how-tos of local food purchasing from your broadline distributor in early childhood programs and provide tools for programs to easily increase the amount of food they purchase locally.

-Gardens can be a great way to connect children to local food in farm to ECE programs.
+The seventh webinar in the series covers how Gardens can be a great way to connect children to local food in farm to ECE programs.
 Kristen Salem from Adventures Learning Center shares her strategies for building gardens into early childhood education and how it's helped support their local food purchasing efforts.